NJ Possession of Ammunition Lawyer

 New Jersey recently updated the law regarding how many rounds of ammunition may be contained in a single magazine.
 Previously, a high capacity magazine referred to a container with the capacity to hold more than 15 rounds of ammunition to be fed continuously and directly into a semi-automatic firearm.
 Per the changes applied in 2019, the number of rounds that an individual is allowed to legally possess within a single magazine has been reduced to 10.
 Possession of high capacity magazines constitutes a fourth degree crime, carrying a potential prison sentence of 18 months and a maximum fine of $10,000.

 To purchase legal forms of ammunition in New Jersey, you may need a permit, depending on the specific type of ammunition that you intend to purchase.
 For instance, you do not need to display a permit if you are purchasing ammunition for a rifle, shotgun, blank gun, flare gun, nail gun, paint ball gun, or air gun.
 On the other hand, in order to purchase handgun ammunition, you must display a valid Firearms Purchaser Identification Card, Permit to Purchase a Handgun, or Permit to Carry a Handgun.
-Failure to do so is a fourth degree crime that may result in a NJ State Prison sentence of up to 18 months.
+Failure to do so is a fourth degree crime that may result in a NJ State Prison sentence of up to 18 months and a fine up to $10,000.
+Also, New Jersey strictly prohibits selling ammunition for handguns to anyone under the age of 21.

-Contact our Hudson County Weapons and Ammunition Lawyers for Answers
+Contact our Hudson County Ammunition Defense Lawyers for Answers

-If you have questions regarding ammunition in New Jersey or you are facing criminal charges related to illegal possession or purchasing of ammunition, contact our New Jersey weapons attorneys for immediate answers.
+If you have questions regarding ammunition in New Jersey or you are facing criminal charges related to illegal possession, purchasing, or transportation of ammunition, contact our New Jersey weapons attorneys for immediate answers.
 We always provide free consultations.
 Call (201)-614-2474 today.